ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

    When later issuing further access tokens to the same pair (C, RS) using the same AUTH\_CRED\_C, it is expected that AUTH\_CRED\_C is identified by reference.

-When issuing the first access token of a token series, AS MAY specify the following EDHOC\_Information (see {{edhoc-parameters-object}}) in the claims associated with the access token.
-If these data are specified in the response to C from the /token endpoint, they MUST be included with the same values in the access token.
+When issuing the first access token of a token series, AS MAY specify additional EDHOC\_Information data (see {{edhoc-parameters-object}}) in the "edhoc\_info" claim of the access token.
+Specifically, if the following EDHOC\_Information data are specified in the response to C from the /token endpoint, they MUST be included with the same values in the access token.

 * osc\_ms\_len: The size of the OSCORE Master Secret.
 If it is not included, the default value from {{Section A.1 of RFC9528}} is assumed.